-The rest of the world is obsessed with selfies, but I’ve developed my own personal style of selfies I’ve coined MEflections.
+The rest of the world is obsessed with selfies, but I’ve developed my own personal style of selfie I’ve coined MEflection.
 I look for a shiny surface, aim my camera, and spend an insane amount of time trying to get the picture right.
 I once stood in front of an antique store in Amsterdam for 30 minutes trying to get my face centered and focused in a barometer thingy.

 A MEflection is a reflected selfie.